Saturday, February 4, 2023

 May 9, 2022

-in Business Spotlight, Columnists, Columns, Community, Karen Whetzel, Local Business, Shop Local
+in Business Spotlight, Columns, Community, Local Business

 Forty-four years ago in 1978, brothers Carrel (C.W.)
 Whitmore Grandle and Jerry Lee Grandle took over Grandle Funeral Home from their dad, C. W. (Jodie) Grandle.
 An article in the Daily News Record that year about an open house to view the new addition at the funeral home (which was then called Rhodes Funeral Home) reports about the new reception room, chapel, and three viewing rooms that would double the space.
 According to C. W. II, the name was changed from Rhodes to Grandle Funeral Home when the brothers became the new owners.